karan/Projects/README.md

 ### [CONTRIBUTING](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md)

 See ways of [contributing](https://github.com/thekarangoel/Projects/blob/master/CONTRIBUTING.md) to this repo.
-You can contribute solutions to existing problems, add new projects or remove existing ones.
+You can contribute solutions (will be published in this [gist](https://gist.github.com/thekarangoel/6088143)) to existing problems, add new projects or remove existing ones.
 Make sure you follow all instructions properly.

 ================================